Bamunara, Paschim Bardhaman: Infrastructure

 According to the District Census Handbook 2011, Bardhaman, Bamunara covered an area of 4.9615 km^{2}.
 Among the civic amenities, it had 7 km roads with open drain, the protected water-supply involved overhead tank, tubewell, borewell, hand pump.
 It had 1,000 domestic electric connections.
 Among the medical facilities it had 1 family welfare centre, 1 maternity and child welfare centre, 1 charitable hospital/ nursing home, 5 medicine shops.
 Among the educational facilities it had were 5 primary schools, other school facilities at Gopalpur 2 km away.
 It had one non-formal education centre (Sarva Shiksha Abhiyan).
 Among the social, recreational, cultural facilities it had one public library and one reading room.
 Among the important commodities it produced were rice, bamboo products.

 Industry

-Mackeil Ispat & Forging Ltd., located In Bamunara Industrial Estate, is a large open die forging unit.
+Shyam Steel Industries Limited, located In Bamunara Industrial Estate, is a large open die forging unit.
 It has modern machining facilities, comprehensive heat treatment facilities and sophisticated metallurgical and inspection facilities.